• Skip to main content

 • Immature trees - they will produce better fruit as they mature (our tree is about 12 years young in avocado years)

-• Types – certain types are more prone to strings (Haas less likely but Stuart is more likely to be stringy – we have a Bacon avocado tree)
+• Types – certain types are more prone to strings (Haas is less likely but Stuart is more likely to be stringy – we have a Bacon avocado tree)

 • Improper storage – damage to the fruit before it is ripe may also cause extra strings in the stem area (handle your avocados with great care)

-Can You Eat a Stringy Avocado?
+Can You Eat a Stringy or Brown Avocado?

 YES!
 Yes, it is ok to eat an avocado that is stringy.
 Below I show you how to still enjoy that avocado by doing one easy step.
 What results is smooth creamy avocado flesh that can be used in numerous ways.
 Several recipe ideas are below as well.

 That is the good news in this story.
-As long as the flesh is still green and not brown, there is no reason to throw it out.
+As long as the flesh is still green and not completely brown, there is no reason to throw it out.
 You have likely spent a good chunk of change on this avocado and the last thing you want to do is waste your hard-earned money.

 How to Still Enjoy the Avocados?